Skip to main content

 © visitBerlin, Foto: Dagmar Schwelle

 Berlin is known for its numerous, lively flea markets.
 The season starts again in spring and you can go on the hunt for second-hand treasures.
-Whether it's the trendy flea market on Boxhagener Platz, the bric-a-brac at Rathaus Schöneberg or the more historic antique market at Ostbahnhof - Berlin has the right flea market for all interests.
-If you have a big flea market deficit to make up from the winter break, we recommend the giant flea market at the Karlshorst trotting track with 500 stands on 25,000 square metres at the start of the season at Whitsun.
+Whether it's trendy at the Flohmarkt Boxhagener Platz, at Rathaus Schöneberg or historical at the antique market at Ostbahnhof - there is something for everyone in Berlin the right flea market.
+If you have a big jumble deficit to make up from the winter break, we recommend the giant flea market at the Karlshorst trotting track with 500 stalls on 25,000 square metres at the start of the season at Whitsun

 Tip 11: Plan a trip to the Spreepark this spring